wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 3.1.7.1 =
+- (18 Jan 2013) - fix a few critical errors such as "illegal characters in POST", Notice: Undefined index si-contact-form.php on line 1016, and users cannot send the form a 2nd time.

 = 3.1.7 =
 - (17 Jan 2013) - major fix for compatibility with JetPack, SFC Like, and other plugins that modify "The content".
 - fixed all "Could not read CAPTCHA token file" errors.